 8. After you approve the site for moving live, the assigned developer moves the site live on your hosting environment.

-In order to provide you with a quote, it’s enough to send us jpg or png files, but you can of course also send us a Photoshop (PSD) or Sketch files.
+In order to provide you with a quote, it’s enough to send us an InVision link or jpg files, but you can of course also send us Adobe XD, Photoshop or Sketch files.

-For instance, let’s say the PSD to WordPress job is a site being built for a law firm and the design includes a custom post type of “Attorney” and a custom archive of “Our Attorneys”.
-We definitely want a PSD file for the custom archive and one PSD file laid out for one of the attorneys.
-If the rest of the “Attorney” custom posts are going to be laid out identically, providing us the data in a spreadsheet or text document is acceptable.
+For instance, let’s say the Adobe XD to WordPress job is for a law firm and the design includes a custom post type of “Attorney” and a custom archive of “Our Attorneys”.
+We definitely want a design for the custom archive and one for the attorneys.
+If the rest of the “Attorney” custom posts are going to be laid out identically, providing us the data in a spreadsheet or text document is enough.